Bedlam (1996 video game)

-Bedlam is a 1996 run and gun video game developed by Mirage and published by GT Interactive for DOS, Windows, Mac OS, and PlayStation.
+Bedlam is a run and gun video game developed by Mirage and published in 1996 by GT Interactive for MS-DOS, Windows, Classic Mac OS, and PlayStation.

 Gameplay

-Bedlam is a game in which players use a squad of three huge remote assault tanks (RATs) against mutated creatures known as Biomex.
+Players use a squad of three huge remote assault tanks (RATs) against mutated creatures known as Biomex.

-Reception
+Release

-Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "actual gameplay becomes tiresome after a while – shoot the monsters, look for the end of the level, go to the next level, shoot some more monsters.
-However, in small doses, it's fun enough for long enough to be worth giving it a shot."
+Bedlam was developed over a two-year period.
+It previewed under the working title of Mirage, with a version originally intended for the Saturn.